 There are many components of the innate immune system.
-A partial list, along with a brief description of their function, is listed in Tables 4-6.
-The following pages will focus on just a few of these that might be less familiar to the reader: NK Cells, Complement, and Toll-like Receptors.
+A partial list and a brief description of their function are listed in Tables 4–6.
+The following pages will focus on just a few of these that might be less familiar to the reader: NK cells, Complement, and Toll-like receptors.

 Table 4.
 Selected Cells of the Innate Immune System and their Function.Cells |